I'm Still Here (Follies song): Synopsis

 Carlotta is a former showgirl who became a movie star and later a nightclub performer and television star.
 In this song she sings about the many adventures she has been through during her long career, and explains that she has outlived it all.
 She describes rising from poverty during the Great Depression through luck and perseverance despite limited training.
 The next verses describe surviving the excesses of show business success, including alcoholism, drug addiction and rehabilitation, as well as going through the Hollywood Blacklist.

 Sondheim loosely based the song on the career of Joan Crawford, stating "She [Crawford] started as a silent film-star, then she became a sound-star, and she eventually became superannuated and started to do camp movies [...] she became a joke on and of herself, but she survived."
 This shows up in the line 'First you're another sloe-eyed vamp/ Then someone's mother/ then you're camp/ then you career from career to career/ I'm almost through my memoirs/ and I'm here!'

-What makes the song interesting and poignant is the very real mixture of emotions of an older person reviewing her life, seeing how the good and the bad in life are bound to come, alternately or sometimes simultaneously, and in having reached a certain age there is a sense of both cynicism and triumph.
-This mixture is expressed in the emotional impact of the music itself, which gradually begins to swell as the song progresses from what starts as a nightclub lounge-act performance into a brassy big-band cabaret style finish.

-As she goes through an outline of her life, skimming through the pages of her mental scrapbook, she builds up to the realization that, good or bad, she managed to get through her life and that she is a survivor.
-With that realization there is a confidence and a sense of triumph, but with an edge to it.
-Some youthful tenderness has to be left behind, but "what does not kill you, makes you stronger".